tdyer/wdi_8_express_intro/README.md

 And in fact, in real apps you probably won't write three handlers to do basically the same thing with different strings.

-What you will most likely do, however, is write an authentication handler that needs to run for certain routes, and a content handler that needs to run for certain routes, and a security logging handler that needs to run for certain routes.
-Being able to chain handlers means that you can make your code modular and run only the modules you need for any given request.
+What you will most likely do, however, is write an **authentication handler** that needs to run for certain routes, and a **content handler** that needs to run for certain routes, and a **security logging** handler that needs to run for certain routes.

+Being able to chain handlers means that you can make your code **modular** and run only the modules you need for any given request.

+Most Web frameworks have this kind of HTTP Request Processing mechanism.
+For example, in Rails we have before_actions that are invoke for specific controller actions.

+And Rails also has middleware, the CORS-Rack gem we used is middleware.

 ## Mini Lab

 Create a set of handlers for the `GET` method and the `/articles` resource.

+Each article should have a set of attributes:

+* Two-to-three word `title`
+* A `publication date`
-Each article should have a two-to-three word title, a publication date, a one-sentence body (this is just an example), and what mood you were in when you wrote it.
+* A one-sentence `body` (this is just an example)
+* A `mood` you were in when you wrote it.

-Create four chained handlers that add to some attribute of the `res.locals` property ("articles" might be a good choice for property name), and a fifth handler to terminate the chain.
+Create a set of chained handlers.
+Each chained handler will add ONE article to the list of articles.
+The list of articles `articles` will be a property of `res.locals` and will persist over the life of the HTTP request.

+Make sure you create a **terminal handler**.
+You know what a terminal handler is, right?
+We told you above.
+A **terminal handler** will contain a statement that will terminate the request.
+[Search for terminate in the Routing Guide Here](http://expressjs.com/guide/routing.html)

 ## Back to the Database